Debunking the Narrative Behind a Power Industry Bailout: 0.00007%

 When U.S. Energy Secretary Rick Perry called on federal regulators to prop up aging coal and nuclear plants citing premature retirement as a threat to electric grid reliability and resiliency, we dug into several years of power outage data and found his rationale was not rooted in reality.

-Our Energy and Natural Resources team tabulated reports that power companies file with regulators when there are supply disturbances.
+Our Energy and Climate team tabulated reports that power companies file with regulators when there are supply disturbances.
 We focused on a period between 2012 and 2016 in which nearly one-third of the country’s coal-fired power plants and 6% of its nuclear plants were retired, as persistently low natural gas prices and rapid declines in the cost of renewable energy squeezed profit margins.

 How big of a reliability threat did “fuel supply emergencies” pose?
 Not much.
 Our analysis found mere 0.00007% of the roughly 3.4 billion hours that customers endured power disruptions between 2012 and 2016 were due to the fuel supply problems.